 After meeting with a recruiter, you will report to a Military Entrance Processing Station, or MEPS.
 There you will:

 - Take the Armed Services Vocational Aptitude Battery.
 Your overall score on the ASVAB’s 10 subtests will help determine what jobs you are qualified for in the armed forces.
 You may be required to take additional special purpose tests to help determine the best career for you.

 - Undergo a complete physical exam, which includes hearing and vision tests as well as drug and alcohol testing.

 - Meet with a service liaison to learn about available jobs in your service.
 Some services assign a job at this time while others wait until after basic training or later.
-Your job will depend on your preferences and where your skills are most needed at the time of your enlistment.
+Your job assignment will depend on your preferences and where the military most needs your skills at the time of your enlistment.